RobotecAI/rai/docs/ros-packages.md

 RAI comes with multiple configurable ROS2 packages which can be installed alongside the main distribution.

+## RAI_asr

+The RAI ASR (Automatic Speech Recognition) node utilizes a combination of voice activity detection (VAD) and a speech recognition model to transcribe spoken language into text using [openai-whisper](https://github.com/openai/whisper).

+Detailed documentation and installation instructions are available in package [README](../src/rai_asr/README.md)

 ## RAI_grounding_dino

 Package enabling use of [GroundingDINO](https://github.com/IDEA-Research/GroundingDINO) -- an open-set detection model with ROS2.